 He served as the Chairman of Millennium Promise, with the United Nations and Columbia University, an incubator to eliminate extreme poverty, and was the long-time Chairman of the Thomas Jefferson Foundation (Monticello), where he still serves as an Emeritus Trustee.
 Jeff Co-Founded and was Chairman of Npower, an organization that provides shared technology services to nonprofits.

-Scott Beck is the founder and CEO of Tango, a private investment company that forms partnerships with vision-led growth organizations in the for-profit and not-for-profit sectors.
+Scott Beck (joined Collaborative in 2013) is the founder and CEO of Tango, a private investment company that forms partnerships with vision-led growth organizations in the for-profit and not-for-profit sectors.
 He has over twenty-five years of experience in the formation, investment, and assisting in the management of high-profile retail and technology companies with strong brand recognition and leading market positions.

 Scott was the first and largest franchisee of Blockbuster Video.
 After selling his franchise to Blockbuster in 1988, he served as Vice Chairman of the Board and Chief Operating Officer of Blockbuster Entertainment Corporation Worldwide.
 In 1992, he founded and served as Chairman and CEO of Boston Chicken, Inc., and four years later as a founder and Chairman of Einstein/Noah Bagel Corp.
 Scott was Chairman and CEO of Waldo’s $ Mart, a 350 store retail chain expanding throughout Mexico and Latin America.